pranavkantgaur/tfmtcnn/data/WIDER_Face/README.md

-# WIDER Face dataset - face detection
+# WIDER Face dataset - Face detection

 WIDER Face dataset is used for face detection.